 HB 146: Firefighter Cancer Insurance Passes through Senate, Awaits House

 House Bill 146 for Firefighter Cancer Insurance has been sent to Governor Nathan Deal for signature.
 If approved, the bill goes into effect January 1, 2018.
-This legislation requires fire departments to provide a lump sum payment to any firefighter diagnosed with certain types of cancers and up to three years of disability payments if the firefighter can no longer perform his/her job as such due to illness or injury.
+This legislation requires fire departments to provide a lump sum payment to any firefighter diagnosed with certain types of cancers and up to three years of disability payments if the firefighter can no longer perform his/her duties as such due to illness or injury.
 The coverage is estimated to cost about $1 a day per firefighter, whether an employee or volunteer of the fire department.
 Local governments need to plan for this new expense in next year's budgets.
 While this will impact the counties' finances, it is about one-third the cost of the bill that was passed last year and vetoed by Governor Deal.

 "Everyone recognizes the critical service that firefighters provide in our communities," said ACCG Director of Property & Casualty Programs David Uhlman.
 "This legislation allows firefighters to be compensated immediately upon receiving a cancer diagnosis, when they need it the most.
-Legislators were committed to addressing this issue this year, and we believe this solution is a less expensive alternative to workers' compensation.
-It provides benefits that are easy to understand and eliminates the necessity of attorney involvement and a lengthy claims adjudication process.”
+Legislators were committed to addressing this issue this year, and we believe this solution is a less expensive alternative to workers' compensation."